csh970605/csh970605.github.io/_posts/2023-04-07-Boltzmann_Machine.md

 It feeds the data set into the Boltzmann machine and adjusts the weights accordingly to help it resemble the system.<br>
 <br>

-## the benefit of boltzmann machine?
+## The benefits of a Boltzmann machine
 ---
 <br>
-After the model finish the learning that is, all the weigths are adjusted, boltzmann machine understands how these parameters interact with each other and what kind of constraints must be placed on each other to make the system we are modeling.<br>
+"After the model finishes learning, that is, after all the weights are adjusted, a Boltzmann machine understands how these parameters interact with each other and what kind of constraints must be placed on each other to model the system.<br>
 <br>

 ## The example of use of Boltzmann machine
 ---
 <br>
-Let's assume that we are modeling nuclear power plant system as boltzmann machine.<br><br>
+Let's assume that we are modeling a nuclear power plant system using a Boltzmann machine.<br><br>
-After the modeling is done, we can use the boltzmann machine to monitor the nucler power plant.<br><br>
+After the modeling is done, we can use the Boltzmann machine to monitor the nuclear power plant.<br><br>
 We know the steady state of a nuclear power plant because we model the normal behavior of a nuclear power plant, not the meltdown or explosion of a nuclear reactor.
 Then the Boltzmann machine helps us understand the abnormal behavior.
 <br><br>
 This is a great example of using unsupervised learning because you can't unsupervise the meltdown of a nuclear reactor because you can't have examples of meltdowns from various nuclear power plants all over the world.